anivano/DNStoDoTProxy/README.md

 anastasija@Babbage:~/Documents/Coding/proxy$ sudo docker exec -it b43f762424f6 nslookup chess.com
 ```

-Andin the other terminal I got this result:
+And in the other terminal I got this result:
 ```
 anastasija@Babbage:~/Documents/Coding/proxy$ sudo docker run -it dns-server
 SUCCESS